Very Cherry Meringue Dessert Recipe

 - Using unsweetened raspberries adds a tartness to the sweet cherry pie filling.

-Add the cream layer at least 3 hours before you need it so it has a chance to meld together and then store it in the refrigerator.
+Add the cream layer to the meringue at least 3 hours before you need it so it has a chance to meld together, and store it in the refrigerator.

 Top individual pieces with the cherry topping right before serving.